 It should be noted that God does not subscribe to human attitudes of ethnic or racial superiority or exclusivism, much less the submergence of spiritual and human qualities of mankind because of a certain unfortunate state of bondage.
-The fallacy of Ishmael's inferior status owing to his mother's "inferior" social status is not only contrary to the Judaic law (e.g. Deut.
-21:15-17), it is also contrary to the moral, humanitarian and universal nature of God's revelation cherished by any believer in Him.
+The fallacy of Ishmael's inferior status owing to his mother's "inferior" social status is not contrary to the moral, humanitarian and universal nature of God's revelation cherished by any believer in Him.

-B. Only Isaac was the son of promise and covenant.
+b) Only Isaac was the son of promise and covenant.